alerch97/Reinforcement-Learning-controller-for-a-DC-motor/README.md

 | Output dimension  | 2 | 1 |
 | Activations function output  | TanH ($\mu$) \\ SoftPlus ($\sigma$) | Linear |

 In the following figure you can see the reward, critic and actor loss for each episode.
 With a change of the target profile you can also see changes in the reward curve.
 The curve looks stepped.
 At the same time there are no abrupt changes in the actor and critic loss.
+Depending on the $\omega_{target}$ at a certain point there is no improvement of the reward.
+Simultaneously, the loss values of the actor and critic are nearly zero (optimum).
+We can assume that the trainign of the RL-agent was successful.

 <img width="372" alt="image" src="https://github.com/alerch97/Reinforcement-Learning-controller-for-a-DC-motor/assets/152506794/a2581bce-ea80-4589-b901-d7e9e6d94121">